 I’d then go through the reading list and pick out key texts to read, these would almost always be journal articles which were available on Google Scholar or iDiscover, the university’s online library.
 I think I’ve only ever got a handful of books out of the library during my course, you really don’t need to worry about reading everything on the lists!
 I would usually only read the abstract and discussion sections of the journal articles and then would start to write my essay.

 The Evening: Life As A Psychological And Behavioural Sciences Student

 In the evening, I would normally have training for a few hours at the University Sports Centre.
 It’s at the West Cambridge site which isn’t far from Medwards and is a nice, new facility.

-My advice would be to make sure you plan ahead, I had a monthly calendar and weekly whiteboard planner which I would write all my plans on, including deadlines, supervisions as well as social events, competitions etc. This helped me know exactly what time I had and when I needed my work to be completed.
+My advice would be to make sure you plan ahead, I had a monthly calendar and a weekly whiteboard planner where I would write all my plans, including deadlines, supervisions and social events/ competitions.
+This helped me know exactly what time I had and when I needed my work to be completed.
 By doing that, you can really make the most out of Cambridge by getting involved in everything it has to offer while also smashing your degree!

 Feel like a world-class education and life at Cambridge will work for you?

 We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your Cambridge application.

 Discover our Oxbridge Psychology Programme by clicking the button below to enrol and triple your chances of success.